Jfri3ss/Swift-Code/README.md

 # Swift Projects Repository

 Welcome to my Swift Projects repository!
 This repository houses a collection of projects I've developed using Swift.
-From iOS applications to utility tools, these projects showcase my proficiency in Swift programming and my passion for building innovative solutions.
+From iOS applications to utility tools, these projects showcase my proficiency in Swift programming and passion for building innovative solutions.

 ## Projects Included

-1. **Project Name 1**: Brief description of what the project does and its significance.
+1. **Caesar's Cipher**: Brief description of what the project does and its significance.
    - Features:
-     - Feature 1
+     - Loops through the alphabet, replaces the letters in a message and shifts down three letters from the original letter.
-     - Feature 2
+     - Encrypts and decrypts messages from a String input.
-   - Screenshots or GIFs (if applicable)
+   - Caesar's Cipher was made and run in codeCademy!

 2. **Project Name 2**: Brief description of what the project does and its significance.
    - Features: